 The FDA is giving Dengvaxia an expedited review, meaning a decision must be made by the end of April.

 Ebola, which is a deadly disease generally contained to sub-Saharan Africa, can be contracted via direct contact with an infected animal (bat or nonhuman primate) or a sick or dead person infected with the virus, according to the CDC.
 Symptoms include flu-like signs like fever and weakness as well as unexplained bruising or bleeding and more.

-Conflict-torn North Kivu, in northeastern Democratic Republic of the Congo, is in the midst of the second-worst Ebola outbreak on record.
-This year, 574 cases have been recorded, and 347 of those people have died, STAT News reports.
-Containing Ebola in this war zone has taxed the skills of the world’s best Ebola fighters, namely because the people don’t trust their government.
-Also because some parts of the region are too dangerous for Ebola response workers to operate in.
+Conflict-torn North Kivu, in northeastern Democratic Republic of the Congo, is in the grips of the second-worst Ebola outbreak on record.
+As of Sunday, 574 cases have been recorded; 347 of those people have died.

-There have been more cases of polio in 2018 — 29 total — than there were in 2017, when 22 children were paralyzed by the disease.
-All of the cases were in Afghanistan and Pakistan, two countries that have never managed to arrest circulation of the virus.
-Individuals running the effort to eradicate polio worry this is a sign of further erosion to come.
+There have been more cases of polio in 2018 — 29 total — than there were in all of 2017.
+All of the cases were in Afghanistan and Pakistan, where the disease was never eradicated.